Aeroluna/LunaCoopMod/README.md

 - Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.
 - Fixed a bug where you could not queue multiple upgrades on the Infested Command Center.

-A few fixes.
+yeah.
 The Siege Tank bug took way too long to figure out...

 ## Fenix

-- Remove Disruptors.

-Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
-The disruptors have been moved to Karax.
+- Added P4: Ascendant Chorus
+  - Advantage: The number of Champion A.I.s is no longer limited.
+  - Disadvantage: All combat shell unit costs increased by 100%.
+Avenging Protocol is unavailable.

+Because each duplicate unit gives the same value now, it's possible to go compositions without one of each champion.
+The disadvantage is likely not strong enough to counteract how OP this prestige is.

 - Changed Kaldalis's Engage ability to require researching Charge at the Twilight Council.
 - Changed Talis's Psionic Projection ability to require researching at the Twilight Council.